David Bateson

-David Bateson (born 9 February 1960) is an English actor who holds both British and Danish citizenship.
+David Bateson (born 9 February 1960) is a South African-born British actor who holds both British and Danish citizenship.
 He is best known for providing the voice of Agent 47, the protagonist of IO Interactive's stealth game series Hitman, having played the role since 2000 in each of the franchise's eight main games.

 Early life

 David Bateson was born in Durban on 9 February 1960 to his English parents.
 He has said that the family moved between South Africa and England at least 13 times and that he attended nine schools overall, which "made [him] a little confused as to [his] identity for a while".

 Career

 Bateson landed his first role when he played Hother in the 1994 film Prince of Jutland.
 He also played the part of a young sailor in the 1996 film Breaking the Waves, along with the main role in the 2002 short film Debutanten.
 He also acted alongside Mads Mikkelsen in the 1999 short film Tom Merritt, and would again act with Mikkelsen in a 2025 update for Hitman: World of Assassination.

 Bateson's most notable role is that of Agent 47, the protagonist of IO Interactive's stealth game series Hitman.
 He has provided the voice and motion capture for the character in every entry in the series since 2000.
 Bateson landed the role after doing voiceover for another project in the same building that housed IO Interactive's studio for Hitman: Codename 47.
 Despite bearing an uncanny resemblance, he has refuted the popular belief that Agent 47's physical appearance was based on him, dismissing it as a coincidence.
 Addressing fan backlash following the revelation that he had been replaced without warning by American actor William Mapother for Hitman: Absolution, Bateson revealed that IO Interactive were ignoring his efforts to contact them and later confirmed on his website that he had been "unceremoniously dropped from the franchise" but was unable to comment further for "legal reasons".
 He was rehired for the voice role before the game's release, though Mapother's motion capture work remained intact.
 Despite the major setback, Bateson said in June 2025 that Absolution is his favorite game in the Hitman series.
 Mapother returned for the subsequent game to voice Dino Bosco, an arrogant Italian actor Agent 47 must kill.

 Bateson voiced Virgil in the 2020 indie game Lightmatter, his first non-Hitman video game voice role.
 He voiced Bowser in the Danish dub of the 2023 film The Super Mario Bros.
 Movie, dubbing Jack Black's voice.
 He has also worked extensively in Danish television series and narrated various Lego commercials.